Rockefeller Republican: Modern usage

-In 2012, the GOP nominated as their candidate for President Mitt Romney a Governor who had described himself as moderate and progressive in 2002.
-Running for Governor of Massachusetts, he said of himself: "I'm not a partisan Republican. ...
+In 2012, the GOP nominated Mitt Romney for president, a former governor who had described himself as moderate and progressive in 2002.
+Running for governor of Massachusetts, he said of himself: "I'm not a partisan Republican. ...
 I'm someone who is moderate, and ... my views are progressive."
 In his 1994 Senate campaign, Romney distanced himself from Ronald Reagan, noting that he was an independent during the Reagan presidency.
 One of his 2012 primary opponents, Newt Gingrich, even referred to Romney as a "Rockefeller Republican" in order to draw a contrast between Romney's former self-description and his own.
 However, in his own words during the 2012 campaign Romney described himself as a "severely conservative" Republican.

 At the 1988 Republican National Convention, Donald Trump was asked by Larry King on CNN: "You might be classified as an Eastern Republican, Rockefeller Republican.
 Fair?", to which Trump replied: "I guess you can say that".
 During his 2016 presidential campaign, Trump was described as both a modern-day Rockefeller Republican (by some conservative writers) and as the heir to the Goldwaterite opposition to the Rockefeller Republicans.

 In 2019, Bill Weld announced that he would consider a challenge to President Trump for the Republican nomination.
-Bill Weld has been described by The New York Times, in both his gubernatorial and presidential campaigns, as a moderate Republican.
-He has been likened to Rockefeller.
-Governor Weld is described as fiscally conservative and socially liberal.
-After declaring his candidacy, Weld described himself "the most pro-choice person" running for president.
+Bill Weld has been described as a moderate Republican, and has been likened to Rockefeller.
+At the 2020 Republican convention, Weld received just one of the 2,550 delegate votes, which represented 2.35% of Republican primary voters and caucus-goers.